Avoiding Heatstroke Hazards

-It’s no secret that this summer season has brought with it incredibly high temperatures.
-Scientists are saying that this might be the hottest summer on record, on a global scale.
-But, with higher temperatures also comes higher risk for things like heatstroke.
-If you’re planning on spending an excess amount of time outdoors this season, here are a few things to remember to keep you and your loved ones safe.
+With higher temperatures also comes higher risk for things like heatstroke.
+If you're planning on spending an excess amount of time outdoors this season, there are a few things to remember to keep you and your loved ones safe.

 Whether you're working in your lawn or enjoying leisure time outdoors, keep these safety precautions in mind to prevent yourself and your loved ones* from the dangers of a heatstroke.